 Instability of natural material properties | Standardization of production processes, quality control | Digital production monitoring, ISO certification of biomaterials |

-Improvement of technologies and growth of research in the biomaterials field are gradually overcoming these limitations, making eco-friendly building solutions increasingly accessible and functional for various types of architectural projects.
+Technology improvement and growing research in the biomaterials field gradually overcome these limitations.
+Thus, ecological building solutions become increasingly accessible and functional for various types of architectural projects.

-Imagine a city of the future where buildings don't just stand, but grow, breathe, and evolve together with their inhabitants!
+Imagine a city of the future where buildings don't just stand, but grow, breathe and evolve together with their inhabitants!
 Sounds like science fiction?
-But research in the field of renewable resources in architecture is bringing us closer to this amazing reality.
-Phytodesign and integration of living organisms into building materials are becoming not just theoretical concepts, but practical directions for architectural development:
+But research in the field of renewable resources in architecture brings us closer to this amazing reality.
+In practice working with clients, requests for integration of "living" elements into projects increasingly arise.
+Phytodesign and integration of living organisms into building materials are becoming not just theoretical concepts, but practical directions for architecture development:

 - Integration of living organisms into building materials to create adaptive buildings